edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 **Parameters**

 - `Algorithm` - AES256
-- `SecretPath` - (required for AES256) Path in the `Secret Store` where the encryption key is located.
+- `SecretName` - (required for AES256) Name of the secret in the `Secret Store` where the encryption key is located.
-- `SecretName` - (required for AES256) Name of the secret for the encryption key in the `Secret Store`.
+- `SecretValueKey` - (required for AES256) Key of the secret data for the encryption key in the secret's data.

 !!! example
     ```yaml